Canadian Provinces and Territories

 Flag of Canada

-The country is bordered by Alaska (USA) in west, and by 12 US states of the continental United States in south, Canada shares maritime borders with Greenland (an autonomous territory of Denmark) and Saint Pierre and Miquelon, an island which belongs to France.
+Canada is bordered by Alaska (USA) in west, and by 12 US states of the continental United States in south, the country shares maritime borders with Greenland (an autonomous territory of Denmark) and Saint Pierre and Miquelon, an island which belongs to France.

-Canada's landscape offers many aspects, it is divided into multiple geographical regions.
+Canada's landscape offers a wide range of natural sceneries and is divided into multiple geographical regions.
 The Canadian Shield, which is the largest geographical area, encompasses half the country and centers on Hudson Bay.
 The southeastern region of Canada is dominated by lowlands, bordered by the Great Lakes: Lake Michigan, Lake Superior, Lake Erie, and Lake Ontario.

 Canada | Canadá | Kanada